How to Tie the Angler’s Loop (Perfection Loop)

 Usage

-Simply put, the Perfection Loop is a quick and easy loop knot that isn't bulky.
+Simply put, the Perfection Loop is a very quick and easy loop knot that isn't bulky.

-Also called the Angler's Loop, it’s highly reliable and mainly used in fishing and outdoor scenarios.
-Whether you need to tie a small loop at the end of your fishing line or secure a loop at the end of your rope, similar to a bowline, this knot fits the bill.
+Also called the Angler's Loop, it’s a highly reliable knot mainly used in fishing and outdoor scenarios.
+Whether you need to tie a small loop at the end of your fishing line or secure a loop at the end of your rope, this knot fits the bill.

-You would use the Perfection Loop over the Bowline if you want a neater, more compact loop that aligns perfectly with the standing line (lays a bit more flat), and in some cases can be a bit faster to tie.
+You would use the Perfection Loop over the Bowline if you want a neater, more compact loop that aligns perfectly with the standing line (lays a bit more flat).

 Why Learn the Perfection Loop?